If You Just Build It, They Might Not Come.

 You need to do more than include your contact’s first name in your email.
 Any robot can do that!
 Here are some quick personalization tips:

 - Talk about their work in a conversational, authentic, complimentary tone.
-Skim something they’ve written (obviously you can’t read hundreds of articles for your outreach, but get an idea of what they’ve published).
+Skim something they’ve written (obviously you can’t read hundreds of articles for your off-page SEO, but get an idea of what they’ve published).
 Try to be specific–if you’re too vague, it can come off as disingenuous.

 - Ask relevant questions about their work.
 Asking thought-provoking questions to your contacts will most likely lead them to engage with you.